mdsol-share/crichton/doc/data_descriptors.md

 * `field_type` - Defines the type of field for the form.
 Most of the valid input types were borrowed from the [HTML5 specification](http://www.w3.org/html/wg/drafts/html/master/forms.html#the-input-element).
-* `enum` - Defines the options for select field types or references another profile associated with the enum: OPTIONAL.
+* `options` - Defines the options for select field types or references another profile associated with the options: OPTIONAL.
 * `validators` - Hash of validator objects associated with a field: OPTIONAL.

 Following table defines list of supported input types and validators which can be applied to it: